spatie/laravel-mailcoach-docs-old/docs/package/api/email-lists.md

 ## Update an email list

 To update an email list, create a `PUT` call to the `/mailcoach/api/email-lists/<id>` endpoint.
 In the example below we're updating the email list with ID 99.
+When update you should pass all fields mentioned in the payload above.

 ```shell script
 $ MAILCOACH_TOKEN="your API token"